How To Stand On A Skateboard For Beginners: 10 Simple Steps

 Which way do you stand on a skateboard?

-When it comes down to which stance to use for skateboarding, it really comes down to personal preference.
+When it comes down to which stance to use for skateboarding, it comes down to personal preference.
 Though there are two primary stances: regular foot, with your left foot forward; or goofy foot, with your right foot forward.

 Street skateboarders usually favor the regular foot stance since it provides them with greater control while pushing off curbs, riding down steps, and more.
 Whereas bowl and vert skaters seem to opt for the goofy foot because they need that added power when attempting big airs.